Tanujarora100/Terraform-Associate-Notes/README.md

 - Remote execution provisioners are used in Terraform to run scripts or commands on the remote machine where the infrastructure is being provisioned.
 These provisioners allow you to perform actions such as installing software, configuring services, or running custom scripts on the remote machine.
 - To use a remote execution provisioner, you specify the connection details for the remote machine, such as the SSH username, private key, and host address.
 The provisioner will establish an SSH connection to the remote machine and execute the specified commands or scripts.
 - Remote execution provisioners are useful when you need to perform actions that cannot be achieved declaratively in Terraform, such as running configuration management tools like Ansible or executing custom scripts on the remote machine.
+- All provisioners are creation-time provisioners by default which means they will run at the creation of the resource
+- Types:
+  - Inline
+  - Script

 Example: